 Membership continues to grow at the Leisure Centre and projections suggest it will be a sound and profitable business venture.
-We continue to look at initiatives to support its future financial viability and to apply for external funding; we have just secured, for example, match funding to replace a number of windows.
+We have secured external funding to support on-going improvements, including match funding to replace a number of windows and funding to refurbish the squash courts.
+We have secured some funding towards our next project, which is the redevelopment of the bar area into a space for dance and exercise classes.